hasanozdem1r/interview-icebraker/docs/python.md

 ![](img/python/parallel_processing.png)

-The multiprocessing module allows you to create multiple processes, each of them with its own Python interpreter.
+The **multiprocessing** module allows you to create multiple processes, each of them with its own Python interpreter.
 For this reason, Python multiprocessing accomplishes process-based parallelism.

+**NOTE**: Creating multiple processes and doing parallel computations is not necessarily more efficient than serial computing.
+For low CPU-intensive tasks, serial computation is faster than parallel computation.

 ### 36. What is multithreading ?
 Multithreading is a programming technique that assigns multiple code segments to a single process.
 These code segments, also referred to as threads, run concurrently and parallel to each other.
 These threads share the same memory space within a parent process